 eduroamwireless network name (SSID) so eduroam members from other institutions can use their home credentials to authenticate and access the Internet.

 eduroam is managed by the Global eduroam Governance Committee, which is made up of several regional administrative entities.
-Indiana University is a member of eduroam-US.
+IU is a member of eduroam-US.
 The Committee on Institutional Cooperation, a consortium of higher education institutions that includes Big Ten universities and the University of Chicago, has recommended using eduroam as the official mechanism for cross-member wireless network access.

 When on an eduroam service provider campus, connect to the "eduroam"